 Additional information about Queen’s University Belfast can be found at www.qub.ac.uk

 The course is taught full-time over three semesters.
 In the first two semesters the student studies material in four taught modules at BBC, plus a set of units in postgraduate study skills taught at QUB.
 From May to September, a 20,000 word dissertation on the student’s approved area of study is written with supervision.

 The course is designed to allow students to shape a postgraduate degree around their particular interests within a range of theological disciplines.

-Along with expertise in their subject area, the MTh programme is designed to give students a thorough grasp of presentational, bibliographical, technological, literary and linguistic skills.
+Along with expertise in their subject area, the MRes programme is designed to give students a thorough grasp of presentational, bibliographical, technological, literary and linguistic skills.

-On completion of the MTh, each student is expected to have:
+On completion of the MRes, each student is expected to have: